The Best Beer Gardens in Philadelphia This Year

 People in outdoor beer garden with bright blue mini-bus

-The beer garden at Puddler’s/Conshohocken Brewery is located on the banks of the Schyulkill River
+The beer garden at Puddler’s on the banks of the Schuylkill River

-The Puddler’s Kitchen & Tap is an outpost of the popular Conshohocken Brewery in Bridgeport.
-Located along the banks of the Schyulkill River, this small, fun beer garden can turn into a lively place during the weekends and in the evenings.
-There are chairs for lounging, tables for eating, and, of course, there are classic games like cornhole and jenga.
+Puddler’s Kitchen & Tap is an outpost of the popular Conshohocken Brewery in Bridgeport.
+Located along the banks of the Schuylkill River, this small, fun beer garden can turn into a lively place during the weekends and in the evenings.
+The whole menu–sandwiches, salads, and flatbreads–served inside is available to eat in the outside space where there are plenty of chairs for lounging, tables, and classic outdoor games.
+The outside tap trailer has six draft beers plus cans, seltzers, and other drinks.

 Uptown Beer Garden